 Please Note: LightPaint in the MODO viewport in MODO version 11.1 does not work.

 We are working with Foundry to find a fix for this issue.
 LightPaint works fine in MODO 11.0 viewport.

 Kaoru Toyoguchi is a Designer at the JVCKENWOOD Design Corporation in Japan, where he produces beautiful still images and animated visualizations of their products for packaging, catalogues and online.
 We caught up with Kaoru, who uses HDR Light Studio on 100% of his images, to understand why.

 Friday 1st July 2016 – Today, Lightmap announces the immediate availability of HDR Light Studio version 5.3.4.
 This new release adds ‘Area Lights’ to the MODO plug-in Connection, allowing users to interactively create and control both a HDRI Map and set of Area Lights with the same ‘artist friendly’ ease of use.
 The Area Light feature is compatible with: MODO Renderer, Octane and V-Ray.
 This update also adds compatibility with MODO version 10.
 Continue reading

 We are pleased to announce that the MODO 901 Connection has been released and added to our downloads page.
 Customers can now use HDR Light Studio 5.1 in a connection with MODO 901.
-For more details about the MODO connection please visit our web page for this plug-in.
+For more details about the MODO connection please visit our MODO connection page for this plug-in.

 In addition to this, the MODO Connections for 701 and 801 have also been updated to provide significant performance improvements with live updates.
 Please update to HDR Light Studio 5.1 in order to use these new connections.